Eugenia Farrar: 1907 radio broadcast

 Although radiotelegraph communication using Morse code dated to the late 1800s, in 1907 radiotelephone transmissions were still in the experimental stage.
 In the summer and fall of that year Lee de Forest was busy preparing radiotelephone transmitter installations on the U.S. Navy vessels forming the Great White Fleet, and he established a laboratory atop the Parker Building in New York City.
 The earliest test transmissions from this site were phonograph records, spoken word, and electronic music produced by a telharmonium.
 Farrar later recollected that she accompanied an unnamed "woman reporter" to visit the Parker Building facility.
 De Forest found out that she was a professional singer, so he invited her to sing into the crude transmitter.
 According to her, "I sang two favorites by Carrie Jacobs Bond--I Love You Truly and Just A'Wearying For You."

 In contrast to Farrar's more detailed accounts, Lee de Forest provided little information about her 1907 broadcast.
 In 1925 Radio News magazine ran an extensive multi-part biographical series, but it does not mention the Farrar broadcast.
 A second detailed accounting of de Forest's life appeared in 1942 in the Saturday Evening Post, but this also has no information.

-However, at a September 22nd "Lee De Forest Day" luncheon at the 1939 New York World's Fair, Farrar briefly spoke and was described as the "first singer to go on the air for Dr. DeForest in 1907".
+However, Farrar appeared on the April 6, 1939 broadcast of Major Bowes Original Amateur Hour, where she sang I Love You Truly, and commented that this national broadcast had a much larger audience than her 1907 debut.
+In addition, at a September 22 "Lee De Forest Day" luncheon at the 1939 New York World's Fair, Farrar briefly spoke and was described as the "first singer to go on the air for Dr. DeForest in 1907".
 And in his 1950 autobiography, de Forest makes a passing reference to the broadcast, stating: "The equipment was put on board the battleships in the Brooklyn Navy Yard, and final tests were made on the eve of the ships' departure from New England waters.
 It was on that occasion that the first human voice actually sang into the radiotelephone transmitter.
 A handsome contralto singer by the name of Van Boos was invited to my laboratory to sing.
 The song she selected for this occasion was, I Love You Truly.
 It was heard by operators Smith and Wallace in the Brooklyn Navy Yard."